Table of contents

 What Is Snowflake?

-Snowflake can be used to create a single source of truth for data analytics.
-Having multiple data sources all flowing into a single data warehouse and augmenting these sources together mean that you’ll gain richer insights into your business by analysing your complete data set.
+You can use Snowflake to create a single source of truth for data analytics.
+Having multiple data sources flowing into a single data warehouse and augmenting these sources together means you’ll gain richer insights into your business by analyzing your complete data set.

-Snowflake can be used as a source for data backups, data archives, or simply an off-platform file storage platform for all your business data including your Salesforce org.
-As it can easily be scaled up or down dynamically based on your requirements and is quite easy to set up, Snowflake is a great candidate for the job.
+Snowflake can be a source for data backups, archives, or simply an off-platform file storage for all your business data, including your Salesforce org.
+As it can easily be scaled up or down dynamically based on your requirements and is quite simple to set up, Snowflake is a great candidate for the job.

 Why Connect Salesforce and Snowflake?